mosfet1kg/ncloud/readme.md

 ## getServerProductList, alias `findFlavorsByImgCd`
-You can use this method to request the whole list for VM Flavor types which are compatible with a VM Image Type`vmImageTypeCode`.
+You can use this method to request the whole list for VM Flavor types which are compatible with a VM Image Type`vmImageCode`.

 ### Arguments